DaleOnRails/Skygear/README.md

 1. An outline of the problem you were trying to solve by building this particular marketplace app, and why it’s a problem that needs solving.

-2. A walkthrough of your app (write a speech beforehand to follow along with).
+2. A walk through of your app (write a speech beforehand to follow along with).

 **Presentation Requirements:**